 - Heating and cooling stage on epi-fluorescence microscope for fluid inclusion analysis

 - Microscope digital cameras - high resolution digital video and images; camera software allows measurements for gain size analysis and phase analysis

 - Micro-drill system with vacuum sample capture - micron-scale sampling of cements and grains

-The Light-Excited Luminescence Laboratory provides accurate measurement— ranging from a few years up to 100 ka (for quartz) and 300 ka (for K-feldspar)—of how long a sediment was buried or the age of a manufactured object.
+The Optically Stimulated Luminescence Dating Laboratory provides accurate measurements—ranging from a few years up to 100,000 years (for quartz) and 300,000 years (for K-feldspar)—to determine how long a sediment was buried or the age of a manufactured object.

 Gamma spectroscopy analysis also is available.

 The Radiocarbon Dating Laboratory provides high-quality sample preparation and radiocarbon analytical services for various sample types, including wood, charcoal, parchment, and bone collagen with or without extraction.